swicg/activitypub.rocks/README.md

 ## Design principles

+## Topics for coverage

+* Primarily ActivityPub and related specifications as a developer stack
+* NOT Fediverse culture (e.g. why and how to add alt text)
+* NOT existing software implementation details (e.g. a Mastodon administrator's guide)

 ## Audiences

 These are the audiences in sequence of priority and questions they might want to ask.